Anas-Ansari-DataScientist/Project-Gender-Prediction/README.md

 ***I would also like to add a little description of my other files:-***

-Templates:-This folder contains the index.html file which is basically the homepage of my app.
+**Templates**:-This folder contains the index.html file which is basically the homepage of my app.

-Procfile:-This file defines that which first I want to execute first in my case its app.py
+**Procfile**:-This file defines that which first I want to execute first in my case its app.py

-app.py:-This files create a web app using the Flask framework.
+**app.py**:-This files create a web app using the Flask framework.

-model.pkl:-model needs to be dumped in the form of an extension and is dumped as model.pkl file
+**model.pkl**:-model needs to be dumped in the form of an extension and is dumped as model.pkl file

-requirements.txt:-This file defines the library that has to get install in my environment when I am deploying into Heroku
+**requirements.txt**:-This file defines the library that has to get install in my environment when I am deploying into Heroku

-Its just an approach.
+### Its just an approach.
-I am still learning!
+### I am still learning!